EricKotato/TDLibNSE/README.md

 * zlib1.dll (TDLib prereqisites)

 If you have installed TDLib prerequisites from vcpkg and installed vcpkg to C:\vcpkg, these files can be found at C:\vcpkg\installed\x86-windows\bin (or vcpkg\installed\x64-windows\bin for x64).

+### Linux-specific

+On Linux you need to following files to be put near scapp binary or to be found in system paths:
+* libTDLibNSE.so (your built file, can be found in your build path, it's better to rename it to `TDLibNSE.so`)
+* libtdjson.so.1.7.0 (TDLib with JSON interface at `<TDLib install path>/lib`)

+You may also need OpenSSL to be installed in your system.

+### Usage in code

 After that, you can include it in your Sciter HTML file as:
 ```